Sperm donation: Latter-day Saints movement

+Islam

+Gamete donation is still a controversial issue in Islam, scholars of Sunni and Shia have different fatwas about sperm donation.
+While Sunni scholars have forbidden the use of any third party in infertility treatment, Some Shia scholars have announced that it is halal under the mentioned prerequisites.

 Judaism

 Jewish thinkers hold a broad range of positions on sperm donation.
 Some Jewish communities are totally against sperm donation from donors that are not the husbands of the recipient, while others have approved the use of donor insemination in some form, while liberal communities accept it entirely.